"Expanding ERC and NET coverage from around the World!"

 All operators are welcome to check-in by giving your Callsign, Name and Location..
 Listen in prior to contacting NCS to know what information he needs or requesting to avoid constant repeats which tends to slow the net down (only 1 hour).
 It can be difficult for Kevin AH6QO to copy at times so be prepared to help relay when he asks for assistance.ARES Becoming a Better NCS

 Watch his presentation on Becoming a Better NCS and view his Power Point slide.
-I will announce it on a net when he has completed editing the NTS Radiogram Fundamentals You can email George W3GWM if you have any questions or visit his Website.
+You can email George W3GWM if you have any questions or visit his Website.
 You can download this Step by Step Guide using Zoom to help setup a free Zoom account.
 This will allow you to join other Training/Meetings in the future using a mic or video camera.Skywarn Weather Spotter Training

-You need to watch the video presentation for the Skywarn Weather Spotter Training.
-Once your done, email either Chevy or Gavin to let them know you had completed the training.
+Watch the video presentation for the Skywarn Weather Spotter Training.
+Once your done, email Gavin to let him know you had completed the training.
 You should also include your Full Name, Home Address, HAM call sign (if applicable), Phone number(s), Hours you can be available for a weather report (i.e. 8am-8pm), and Date you trained.
 If you are a new spotter or if this is a refresher or renewal (give your old spotter number).
 Here is the Skywarn Newsletter for more information.Volunteer Net Reporters Needed

 Net Reporters are needed to help keep track of certain nets by logging it directly in to Kona Bob AH6GT 40meter.net database, here are the instructions.
 If you're not able to log a net there.
 You can use the following options by emailing a NCS Log Report or use Winlink.
 Data is collected by ARES Team and sent to ARRL.
 It's a great way to practice and sharpen your skills in case you happen to be first responder during an emergency.